Entrances of All-Time

 Quasimodo was seized, led to the stage by a throng of people, and offered to be crowned and proclaimed the new King of Fools ("Make him the King," cried one audience member):

 Along the way after the stagecoach rounded a turn, a rifle shot was heard.
 A tracking shot zoomed in (losing focus for a moment) for a large clear closeup of Ringo Kid (John Wayne) from the perspective of the moving coach.
-[Note: It was John Wayne's first major western role, the role that made him famous and launched him as the most durable Western hero.]

 The camera rapidly tracked in on his face.
 Ringo was twirling and re-cocking his rifle in one hand, shouting out: "Hold it!", while holding his saddle in the other hand.